nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 #### The Applicable Law

-26     The offence of criminal misappropriation under s 403 of the Penal Code, Cap 224, is different from other property offences in that _the accused person initially comes across the movable property in a legally neutral manner (eg, by finding), and he subsequently forms a dishonest intention to deal with the movable property in a manner that is inconsistent with the rights of the true owner.[\[note: 5\]](#Ftn_5)_
+26     The offence of criminal misappropriation under s 403 of the Penal Code, Cap 224, is different from other property offences in that _the accused person initially comes across the movable property in a legally neutral manner (eg, by finding), and he subsequently forms a dishonest intention to deal with the movable property in a manner that is inconsistent with the rights of the true owner.[^5]_

 27     I reproduce below, the relevant provisions governing the offence of criminal misappropriation, to illustrate the key elements of the offence.